kslamet/build-a-bot-with-twilio/README.md

 | 6 | What's the exchange rate for {source}? |
 | 7 | I'd like to convert some {source} |
 | 8 | Get me exchange rate for {source} |
 4. Switching back to program task, add prefill fields in each question, and save.
-Completed code sample below
+Completed code sample [here](https://github.com/kslamet/build-a-bot-with-twilio/blob/master/convert_currencies_v2.json)
 5. Optionally, you can add more samples that include both source and target.
 This way when a user passes both field information, we can directly fetch the result.
 6. Click Build model.